LedgerHQ/app-bitcoin-new/doc/bitcoin.md

 - If a Merkle proof is asked via `GET_MERKLE_LEAF_PROOF`, the proof is verified.
 - If the index of a leaf is asked `GET_MERKLE_LEAF_INDEX`, the proof for that element is requested via `GET_MERKLE_LEAF_PROOF` and the proof verified, *even if the leaf value is known*.

-Care needs to be taken as the client might lie by omission (for example, fail to revel that a leaf of a Merkle tree is present during a call to `GET_MERKLE_LEAF_INDEX`).
+Care needs to be taken in designing protocols, as the client might lie by omission (for example, fail to reveal that a leaf of a Merkle tree is present during a call to `GET_MERKLE_LEAF_INDEX`).